Techietimmy-ux/alx-system_engineering-devops/0x00-shell_basics/README.md

-This command is used to list the content of my current directory this script brings me bac to the home directory
+This script prints out the absolute path name of the current working directory This command is used to list the content of my current directory This script brings me bac to the home directory.